typesupply/opentype-cookbook/website/content/common-techniques.md

 #### Bonus: Quantum Positioning

 It's possible to extend the quantum randomization method above and use it to randomly shift glyphs around.

+    (illustration of a large block of text in the demo font)

 Possible, but probably not advisable.
 The support for this is almost certainly going to be uneven.

 The code is similar to the substitution method.
 In this case, instead of states, the cumulative effect that lookups have on glyph records is used.